 If you are beginning to feel a little over familiar with the 10 year old treat yourself to one of the other expressions the distillery produce.
 The Quarter Cask has more body, being bottled at 48% abv and non-chill filtered (a fancy way to say it retains more flavour), and a fuller, richer palate with the caramel notes even more apparent.
 Your taste buds will thank you.

 A little drop of luxury in a glass, the Macallan Gold is reminiscent of rich fruit cake that has had a teaspoon (or two) of honey added for the sake of indulgence.
 Dried fruit, ginger, and honeyed sweetness are all present, in a wonderful example of what maturation in a sherry cask contributes to the flavour of a whisky.
 It could replace dessert at the end of a meal, or for a little decadence, pair it with dark chocolate and remind yourself that some partnerships are truly heavenly.

 You might also want to bear in mind that as a bottle of vintage Macallan recently sold in auction for over £1,000,000, the Macallan in your glass is remarkably good value, not to mention readily available.

 If a single malt whisky is good, then surely a whisky that combines a number of them together could be even better?
-This is the basic premise behind The Naked Grouse, a blended malt whisky (not a single malt whisky, not a blended whisky, a blended malt whisky.
-I hope you’re keeping up at the back)
+This is the basic premise behind The Naked Grouse, a blended malt whisky (not a single malt whisky, not a blended whisky, a blended malt whisky – we hope you’re keeping up at the back.)